 I was dreading the weekend, but I was going, no matter what.
-I already paid a large chunk of money for my family, and I was not going to waste that investment.
+I already paid a large chunk of money, and I wasn’t going to waste that investment.

 My church was having a women’s retreat for the first time in over ten years.
-I was not even planning on going until a trusted friend encouraged me.
+I wasn’t even planning to go until a trusted friend encouraged me.
 Even as it got closer, I was apprehensive as to why in the world I signed up for this retreat.

-In addition to all of the above, I am most definitely an introvert.
-It is frankly exhausting for me to interact with people I do not know well, and this weekend was going to be full of people who were mere acquaintances.
+In addition, I’m most definitely an introvert.
+It exhausts me to interact with people I don’t know well, and this weekend was going to be full of people who were mere acquaintances.

 I thought I had been putting myself out there.
 I thought myself involved.
-Ironically, I thought all theses things even though I did not attend a Sunday school class or Wednesday night class.
+Ironically, I thought all these things even though I didn’t attend a Sunday school class or Wednesday night class.

 Instead on Sundays, I retreat to a solitary area to “rejuvenate”.
 On Wednesdays, I rush out after dinner to get home in time to have a few minutes to “myself”, and in the supposed interest of getting my young son to bed on time.

 So in spite of all my reservations for the week to come, and the anticipation of awkward situations and dreams of running away as fast as I could, the frugal part of me won out.

 That, and I reasoned, since I was driving myself, I could choose to just leave at any time.
 An easy out.